VilleKoivukangas/chatbot-intent-match-tests/README.md

 ## Usage

-This is made for [Metamind](https://github.com/Metatavu/metamind-api) but can be possibly used in other bots as well.
+This is made for [Metamind](https://github.com/Metatavu/metamind-api) but can be possibly used in other OpenNLP bots as well.

 1. Run `npm install`
 2. Make sure `config.js` is ok